-We believe that, when including the closing of our \$22 million preferred equity financing on August 2, 2017 our cash and cash equivalents and available-for-sale investments as of June 30, 2017 will be sufficient to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2019.
+We believe that our cash and cash equivalents and available-for-sale investments as of September 30, 2017 will be sufficient to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2019.
 We believe that these funds will be sufficient to enable us to report top line data from our second Phase 3 trial of vonapanitase in radiocephalic fistulas, named PATENCY-2 and to fund our ongoing development and CMC activities.